 The three-room school on Nutley Street was originally called the Vienna Colored School.
 In 1948 it was renamed in honor of Louise Archer, a former teacher and principal.

 In 1915, the town of Vienna constructed a new four-room school for white children on the present site of Vienna Elementary School.
 During the winter of 1919-1920, this building was destroyed when an explosion, caused by a boiler malfunction, leveled the building.
 Fortunately the accident happened at night and no one was hurt.
 Students were temporarily housed in other buildings, including the old two-room schoolhouse, until construction of the current Vienna Elementary School was complete in 1923.

 The oldest section of the current Vienna Elementary School opened in 1923.
 Our school has the distinction of being the oldest building in continuous operation in the Fairfax County public school system.

-In September 1965, all Fairfax County public schools racially integrated.
-This significant milestone ended 75 years of separation between white and African-American children in the town of Vienna and marked the beginnings of the ethnically and culturally diverse Vienna Elementary School community we know today.
+All racially segregated public schools in Fairfax County were closed at the end of the 1965-66 school year.
+This significant milestone ended 76 years of separation between white and African-American children in the town of Vienna and marked the beginnings of the ethnically and culturally diverse Vienna Elementary School community we know today.

 |1940 – 1942:||Mildred M. Leigh|